 A goldfish can live in a 10 gallon tank, but it is not recommended.
 A 10 gallon goldfish tank is definitely too small for a fully grown goldfish, and it may stunt the growth of young goldfish.
 A goldfish needs a minimum 20 gallon tank to be healthy and happy.

 If you have a 10 gallon goldfish tank, you will need to be extra careful about the water quality, and you will need to carry out frequent water changes.
 It is also good to get a small goldfish species suitable for a small tank.

-Goldfish have a long lifespan so you would want them to be comfortable without having to keep upgrading their tank.
+If you are wondering how long goldfish live, they have a long lifespan, so you would want them to be comfortable without having to keep upgrading their tank.

 Best Size Tank For Goldfish

 The best size tank for goldfish will depend on how many and the type of goldfish you intend to keep.
 There are over 300 species of goldfish, and they come in all shapes and sizes.